wawandco/oxpecker/README.md

-# AX
+# X

-AX is a CLI for the Buffalo framework.
+X is a CLI for the Buffalo Framework.
 The overall goal is to build a simple and opinionated CLI for the Buffalo framework for the tooling that I use everyday, with the possibility to extend to other purposes like plugin system and so on.
 This source code is heavily inspired by the work @markbates did in the buffalo-cli.

 ## Design Constraints